Sep. 2017 - Oct. 2017 | Austin

-Our client, the School of Architecture at the University of Texas at Austin, came to us and asked for thoughtful solutions for how technology can improve a more interactive visitors' experience.
-This is a 7-week rapid prototyping project and we were executing on a design to fill some portion of visitors' experience based on the user research conducted by the School of Architecture in advance.
-The primary goal of ARch is focusing on creating a more interactive and engaging experience for Harry Ransom Center museum visitors for an upcoming exhibit.
+Our stakeholder, the School of Architecture at the University of Texas at Austin, came to us and asked for thoughtful solutions for how technology can improve a more interactive visitors' experience.
+This is a 7-week rapid prototyping project and the primary goal of ARch is to focus on creating a more interactive and engaging experience for Harry Ransom Center museum visitors for an upcoming exhibit.

-For this project, our team focused on ideating possibile solutions based on the research gathered by the School of Architecture.
-Our design process included generating journey map for better understanding, creating low-fidelity prototypes and high-fidelity mockups, and conducting user testing for the final prototypes and concept video.
+For this project, our team focused on ideating possible solutions based on the research gathered by the School of Architecture.
+Our design process included generating a journey map for better understanding, creating low-fidelity prototypes and high-fidelity mockups, and conducting user testing for the final prototypes and concept video.

-However, the main challenge for almost all museums is how to provide an engaging and interactive experience for visitors and how to help people get a deep understanding of these arts & crafts exhibits within the short visiting time or even after their visits.
+However, the main challenge for HRC is how to provide an engaging and interactive experience for visitors and how to help people get a deep understanding of these arts & crafts exhibits within the short visiting time or even after their visits.

 Prior to the project started, we first collected individual research on how current museums or other exhibits employ technology to make the visitors experience innovative and interactive.
 The School of Architecture students had also generated the user research report including the exhibit design, visitor personas, and an overview of exhibit themes and collections.

 Therefore, our project started with researching the 4 types of user archetypes and narrowed down our MVP to one persona because of the 2-month time limitation.